 Reynolds fell in love with photography back when he was 15 and bought a Minolta from his earnings as a ‘Morning News’ paperboy.
 And then came his first time in a darkroom during a summer workshop.

 “You don’t forget that first time you see a photograph come to life in a tray of developer,” he says.
 “It was an instant and long-term hook.”

 A couple years ago, Reynolds estimated that – including all his years on newspapers in North Carolina, Baton Rouge and Indianapolis – he’d taken 1.8 million shots.
 And as an editor, he’s probably looked through hundreds of thousands more.
 Reynolds is a modest man; he won’t even call himself an artist.
-But both Smith and I insist his career proves he has a real eye.
-Picking photos that win Pulitzers.
-And then there’s own work.
+But both Smith and I insist his career proves he has a real eye – he’s been picking photos that win Pulitzers.
+And then there’s his own work.
 The photos often have an absurdist, deadpan humor.
 A focus on oddball details.

 “It’s so quirky,” says Smith.
 “He doesn’t miss anything.
 That’s what made Guy a great editor.
 He’d find things in my shoots that I didn’t even see, and one of those won me a big award.”

 What convinced him to go cheap and digital, he says, was the quality of the iPhone 6 camera.
 At times, he’ll still lug around a vintage 4 x 5 Graflex Crown Graphic.
 It’s one of those bellows contraptions out of a 1940s noir film, the ones with a sardonic police shutterbug talking about ‘dames’ and popping flash bulbs to photograph a murder victim.
-But it’s the iPhone Reynolds carries with him that he used to shoot his Meals on Wheels routes.
+But it’s the iPhone that Reynolds used to shoot his Meals on Wheels routes.